Hamilton 1930. Jacket by Leonard Bridgman. Re-issue of below Aeroplane & General Publishing 1918 (from Bob Liska)

 UK & US Eds. of this Nursing memoir.
 Harrap 1936 & Harcourt Brace 1936

 Brentanos 1924.
 Jacket by Hydeman (after Nevinson) & Grant Richards 1924.
 Jacket by Nevinson.
 Novel tracing the psychology of a young artillery officer in the dirt & drudgery of war.
 A prize winning novel. (pseud.
 Of George Gordon Macfarlane.
 2nd Lt.
 RFA

-Appleton 1918.
+Simpkin, Marshall 1917.
 Middleton was in the RNAS during the War.
-This is a collection of combat incidents (from Renzo)
+This is a collection of combat incidents.

 Fisher, Unwin 1916.
 Pseudonym of Arthur Hobart Mills, author of much adventure fiction, now long forgotten.
 Sketches of life in a base hospital.
 Jacket by Helen McKie

 Reed Dunedin 1939 .
 An NZ sapper in 1917

 Doubleday 1923.
 Novelised view of the authors experience at the front

 Heinemann 1934 & 1936 (cheap edition) with foreword by Churchill who served with the author in the Royal Scots Greys.
 Jacket (1934) mimics the cloth beneath.